 Standards and Diversity 6.
 A statement and supporting evidence indicating how the proposals will impact on the standards, diversity and quality of education in the area.
 Provision for 16-19 year olds 7.
-Where the school proposed to be discontinued provides sixth form education, how the proposals will impact on: a) the educational or training achievements; b) participation in education or training; and c) the range of educational or training opportunities, , for 16-19 year olds in the area.
+Where the school proposed to be discontinued provides sixth form education, how the proposals will impact on: a) the educational or training achievements; a) the educational or training achievements;b) participation in education or training; and c) the range of educational or training opportunities, the range of educational of training opportunities, for 16-19 year olds in the area.
 Need for places 8.
 A statement and supporting evidence about the need for places in the area including whether there is sufficient capacity to accommodate displaced pupils.
-9. Where the school has a religious character, a statement about the impact of the proposed closure on the balance of denominational provision in the area and the impact on parental choice.
+0 Where the school has a religious character, a statement shout the impact of 9.
+Where the school has a religious character, a statement about the impact of the proposed closure on the balance of denominational provision in the area and the impact on parental choice.
 Current School Information 10.
 Information as to the numbers, age range, sex and special educational needs of pupils (distinguishing between boarding and day pupils) for whom provision is made at the school.
 Displaced Pupils 11.
-Details of the schools or FE colleges which pupils at the school for whom provision is to be discontinued will be offered places, including: F. C. a) any interim arrangements; b) where the school included provision that is recognised by the LA as reserved for children with special educational needs, the alternative provision to be made for in the case of special schools, alternative provision made by LAs other than pupils in the school's reserved provision; and the authority which maintains the school.
+Details of the schools or FE colleges which pupils at the school for whom provision is to be discontinued will be offered places, including: a) any interim arrangements; b) where the school included provision that is recognised by the LA as reserved for children with special educational needs, the alternative provision to be made for in the case of special schools, alternative provision made by LAs other than pupils in the school's reserved provision; and the authority which maintains the school. the dutienty which maintaine the concen.
 12. Details of any other measures proposed to be taken to increase the number of school or FE college places available in consequence of the proposed discontinuance. discontinuance.
 Impact on the Community 13.
 A statement and supporting evidence about the impact on the community and any measures proposed to mitigate any adverse impact.
 14. Details of extended services the school offered and what it is proposed for these services once the school has discontinued.
-Travel15.
+Travel 15.
 Details of the length and journeys to alternative provision.
 16. The proposed arrangements for travel of displaced pupils to other schools including how they will help to work against increased car use.
-Related Proposals 17.
-A statement as to whether in the opinion of the LA or governing body, the proposals are related to any other proposals which may have been, are, or are about to be published.
-Rural Primary Schools
+Delete d Brown and Related Proposals A statement as to whother in the opinion of the LA or governing body, the 17.
+A statement as to whether in the opinion of the LA or governing body, the proposals are related to any other proposals which may have been, are, or are about to be published. to be patrioriou.
+Pural Primary Schools